vladigleba/vladigleba.github.io/source/_posts/2014-01-17-testing-ruby-on-rails-apps.markdown

 1. test the mailer in isolation to make sure its output is what you expect (using unit tests)
 2. test the controllers and models that use the mailers to make sure the right email is sent at the right time (using functional tests)

 When testing your mailers with unit tests, you’ll use fixtures to provide sample data demonstrating how the output should look.
-I don’t have any examples of mailer tests to show because I have not yet needed to implement email functionality for phindee, but the [Rails guide](http://guides.rubyonrails.org/testing.html) should give you a good feel for what they look like.
+I don’t have any examples of mailer tests to show because I have not yet needed to implement email functionality for Phindee, but the [Rails guide](http://guides.rubyonrails.org/testing.html) should give you a good feel for what they look like.

 ## Integration Tests

 Last but not least, we have integration tests, which are used to test controllers interacting with one another; they’re the “big picture” tests that make sure important workflows within your application are as bug free as possible.
-I haven’t written any integration tests for phindee either because the app is simple enough that I only need one controller currently, but that will change in the near future, and I will update this section accordingly; in the meantime, feel free to see the [Rails guide](http://guides.rubyonrails.org/testing.html) for examples.
+I haven’t written any integration tests for Phindee either because the app is simple enough that I only need one controller currently, but that will change in the near future, and I will update this section accordingly; in the meantime, feel free to see the [Rails guide](http://guides.rubyonrails.org/testing.html) for examples.

 One final thing I’d like to mention is the `test/test_helper.rb` file, which holds the default configuration for our tests.
 This file is included in all the tests, which means any methods added here are automatically available in all our tests.
 Pretty neat.